Home HSE Articles Does Acetone Cause Cancer? Acetone – All You Kneed To Know

 At the end of this article, we will answer this question – Does acetone cause cancer?

 Acetone is produced and disposed of in the human body through normal metabolic processes.
 It is normally present in blood and urine.
 People with diabetes produce it in larger amounts.
-Reproductive toxicity tests show that it has low potential to cause reproductive problems.
-Ketogenic diets that increase ketone bodies (acetone, β-hydroxybutyric acid and acetoacetic acid) in the blood are used to counter epileptic attacks in infants and children who suffer from recalcitrant refractory epilepsy.
+Reproductive toxicity tests show that it has a low potential to cause reproductive problems.
+Ketogenic diets that increase ketone bodies (acetone, β-hydroxybutyric acid, and acetoacetic acid) in the blood are used to counter epileptic attacks in infants and children who suffer from recalcitrant refractory epilepsy.

-Acetone uses
+Acetone Uses

 • It breaks down nail polish, making it easy to remove with a cotton swab or cloth.